 The chief mentioned the name of the second chief.
 I quickly moved and approached the human, closed my eyes and lifted my sword high and made the journey painless for the human man.

-I rushed the first flock, broke their arms and got hold of two swords and made sure their heads kissed the earth.
-I wanted to get to the chief but more guards made their way in and tried to subdue me, I fought crying with tears and even biting the ears and necks of ones I held.
+I rushed the first flock, broke their arms, got hold of two swords and made sure that their heads kissed the earth.
+I wanted to get to the chief but more guards made their way in and tried to subdue me.
+I was in tears while I fought and I even bit the ears and necks of the ones I held.

-Blood and dead bodies were everywhere, I had lost my mind.
-The food on the table was painted with their blood, the thought of mother made me more furious and voracious as I slaughtered them, but I knew I had to run out of the palace or be killed so I rushed for the oil and randomly spilled it all over the place, poured it on some of the guards.
-I grabbed a torch and lit the place and continued to strike them one after the other leaving their corpses behind me.
-I killed all that stood before me and ran down the mountains, I could hear the chief shouting at them to chase after me, and he was so angry and disappointed.
+Blood and dead bodies were everywhere.
+I had lost my mind.
+The food on the table was painted with their blood.
+The thought of Mother made me more furious and voracious as I slaughtered them, but I knew I had to get away from the palace or be killed, so I rushed for the oil and randomly spilled it all over the place.
+I also poured it on some of the guards.
+I grabbed a torch and lit the place, then continued to strike them one after the other leaving their corpses behind me.
+I killed all who stood before me and ran down the mountains.
+I could hear the chief shouting at them to chase after me; he sounded both angry and disappointed.

-By the time I was halfway down the mountains rain started to fall, the sky was filled with lightning and thunder, I knew I had to get to Anna and baby before it’s too late.
+By the time I was halfway down the mountains, rain started to fall.
+The sky was filled with thunder and lightning.
+I knew I had to get to Anna and Baby before it was too late.

-While under the water and approaching the pool I could see traces of blood in the water with a body floating, I got out of the pool and saw Anna holding Baby.
+While under the water and approaching the pool, I could see traces of blood in the water and a body floating.
+I got out of the pool and saw Anna holding Baby.

-I saw the body of one guard in the pool and another lying on the ground with a sharp object stuck in his left eye that made its way out the back of his head.
+I saw the body of one guard in the pool and another lying on the ground.
+A sharp object had been stuck in his left eye, going right through him and sticking out of the back of his head.

-Anna fastened Baby on her back with a garment, I picked another sword on the ground near the dead guard and instructed Anna to follow my lead.
+Anna fastened Baby on her back with a garment.
+I picked up another sword which lay on the ground near the dead guard and instructed Anna to follow my lead.

-I dived into the pool and while under the water I turned to see if she was behind me, she quickly dived in with Baby on her back, I stopped swimming and held her hand, I drew her close enough to see her face under the water, I could see her tears in those beautiful eyes I then smiled to make her understand everything was going to be alright.
-Baby opened its eyes and smiled as bubbles got out of his mouth we swam away.
+I dived into the pool and while under the water I turned to see if she was behind me.
+She quickly dived in with Baby on her back.
+I stopped swimming and held her hand.
+I drew her close enough to see her face under the water, noticing tears in those beautiful eyes.
+I then smiled to make her understand that everything was going to be alright.
+Baby opened his eyes and smiled as bubbles came out of his mouth.
+We swam away.

-We got to the other side and lucky for us there was no sign of any Purican, I pulled Anna out and directed her on where to follow but her attention was more on trying to revive Baby so she stopped, she shook Baby and breathed into its mouth but Baby was motionless.
-Anna was worried and confused as she breathed air into Baby’s mouth and stroke its chest gently.
-Baby coughed and Anna started to jump joyfully and smiling, Baby cried and coughed.
-Anna ran into the bush as I followed them behind looking back and making sure no one was following us.
+We got to the other side and luckily for us, there was no sign of any Puricans.
+I pulled Anna out and directed her on where to follow.
+However, her attention was more on trying to revive Baby, so she stopped.
+She shook Baby and breathed into his mouth, but Baby was motionless.
+Anna was worried and confused as she breathed air into Baby’s mouth and stroked his chest gently.
+Baby coughed and Anna smiled and jumped for joy.
+Baby cried and coughed.
+Anna ran into the bush and I followed them, looking back and making sure no one was following us.

-As we walked away from the Purican settlement, Anna became exhausted but I insisted we keep moving.
+As we walked away from the Purican settlement, Anna became exhausted.
+However, I insisted that we should keep moving.

-We needed to get to a place I know would be safe for us both but she asserted I allow her guide us and because she was familiar with the place we were, I followed her lead.
+We needed to get to a safe place.
+I knew of somewhere, but she insisted that I should allow her to guide us.
+Because she was familiar with the area, I followed her lead.

-After walking a long distance, Anna led us to another cave up the mountain so we decided to rest there.
-The rain had stopped falling but the sky was still filled with dark clouds and it was already dark.
+After walking a long distance, Anna led us to another cave up the mountain and we decided to rest there.
+The rain had stopped falling but the sky was still filled with dark clouds and it was already approaching nightfall.

 Anna seemed to be familiar with where we were.
-I left the cave to go find something for Anna to eat but could not get any food so I returned empty handed.
-Anna only smiled, she had already smashed some rocks and made fire before I got back to keep herself and Baby warm, I asked her where she got the material to make fire and so she pointed deep into the cave.
+I left the cave to go find something for Anna to eat.
+However, I could not get any food, so I returned empty handed.
+Anna only smiled.
+I noticed that while I had been gone, she had already smashed some rocks and made fire to keep herself and Baby warm.
+I asked her where she got the material to make fire and so she pointed deep into the cave.
 Why isn’t she afraid of the place?
 I wondered.

-We sat down and said nothing to each other, and by the time the fire went off, we had fallen asleep.
+We sat down in silence and by the time the fire burned itself out, we had fallen asleep.
 A howl whistled in through the cave entrance.